spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 ## Usage

-The first step is to define an IAM policy in the AWS account associated with Palette.
-Then, switch to Palette to update the Kubernetes layer manifest and add the AWS Cluster Autoscaler pack.
-Finally, deploy your cluster and scale down the instance type to validate that AWS Cluster Autoscaler works correctly.
-The following sub-sections will provide more detailed instructions.
+To use the Cluster Autoscaler pack, you must define an IAM policy in the AWS account associated with Palette.
+Then, switch to Palette to update the Kubernetes layer manifest and add the Cluster Autoscaler pack.
+Use the following steps that provide more detailed instructions.
 <br />

 ### Define IAM Policy
-Define the new IAM policy, using the full Cluster Autoscaler policy outlined in the prerequisites section above, and give it a name, for example, *PaletteEKSClusterAutoscaler*.
+Define the new IAM policy, using the IAM policy outlined in the prerequisites section above, and give it a name, for example, *PaletteEKSClusterAutoscaler*.
 After defining the IAM policy, copy its ARN to use in the next step.
 For example, the policy ARN will be similar to `arn:aws:iam::650628870702:policy/PaletteEKSClusterAutoscaler`.
 <br />

 ### Update the Kubernetes Layer Manifest